tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 `/dev` is usually a real directory that’s included in the root filesystem, but some or all of it may be overlaid with other filesystems if your system has virtualized its device support.

-Some systems keep shared library files and a few other odd things such as the C preprocessor in the `/lib` directory.
-Others have moved these items into /usr/lib, sometimes leaving /lib as a symbolic link
+Some systems keep **shared library files** and a few other odd things such as the C preprocessor in the `/lib` directory.
+Others have moved these items into `/usr/lib`, sometimes leaving `/lib` as a symbolic link

 `/lib` Libraries, shared libraries, and parts of the C compiler